daniel-le97/vlibsql/README.md

 - default: `cargo build --release`
 - with encryption: `cargo build --release --features encryption`
+   - currently ive only gotten encryption on darwin, feel free to test this

 3. The compiled library will be in `libsql-c/target/release/`: